id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/trigger-different-sequences/neopixel.md

 ---
 layout: default
-title: "Chainable LED P9813"
+title: "Chainable LED ChaiNEO"
-parent: "02: Triggering different sequences based on context or interaction"
+parent: "Triggering different sequences based on context or interaction"
-grand_parent: "5+6: Animistic Design"
+grand_parent: "7+8: Animistic Design"
 has_children: false
 ---

-# 03: Triggering different sequences based on context or interaction
+# Triggering different sequences based on context or interaction

 How could we trigger different sequences based on user or context interaction?
 In this example, we will create a little ItsyCreature that sleeps peacefully until disturbed – in that case it wakes up and gets angry at the disturbance!